travjbarnes/wobbly-frontend/CONTRIBUTING.md

 * Fix bugs or build new features
   * Please identify what you would like to work on in Github Issues first (so as to prevent duplication of effort)
 * Please use the app, and provide us feedback!

+## Pull requests
+* All status checks must pass before a PR can be merged.
+* Every PR requires a new entry in `CHANGELOG.md`.
+If your change is very small and you don't think a changelog entry is necessary, simply use the string `#trivial` in your PR title or body -- then you'll override this check.

 ## Using Github